Understanding The Psychology Of Love

 Often, when people think of intimacy, they are usually reminded of sex or sexual acts.
 While this certainly falls into the category of intimacy, there are other depths and levels of bonding and baring one's soul to their partner.
 At its core, intimacy is all about sharing and connecting with the other person in the relationship.
 Bonding on matters such as dreams, feelings, desires, and innermost thoughts are the epitome of intimacy.
 Many people have debated whether or not physical intimacy is as powerful as the emotional intimacy of bonding.

 Attachment, care, and intimacy each play a part in the phenomenon which is love.
-Ideally, a relationship which encompasses all three of the aforementioned elements is best and most likely to withstand the test of time.
+Ideally, a relationship that encompasses all three of the aforementioned elements is best and most likely to withstand the test of time.

 Healthy Ways To Express Love

-There are many people who struggle with self control during anger.
+There are many people who struggle with self-control during anger.
 The urge or temptation to verbally lash out can be great when someone is displeased or unhappy.
 Nevertheless, this can be quite dangerous.
 Once something is said, it can never be taken back and in most cases neither can its impact or aftermath.
 This is why the ability to manage oneself, especially when angry, is so paramount.
 Damaging or ruining a relationship in a fit of rage is something that should always be avoided.

 Many individuals partake in certain coping methods when angry.
 This is done to promote control over one's emotions and prevent doing something which may later be regretted.
 Some of the most common ways of managing anger are temporarily isolating oneself from others, exercising, silently counting to ten, or otherwise doing something to calm down.
 People are also advised not to make important decisions when they are angry.